Hai Chau, Da Nang: Exploring the City's Central District

 Streets Beyond the Main Roads

-While larger streets carry most of the traffic, smaller residential lanes reveal a quieter layer of the district.
+While larger streets carry most of the traffic, smaller residential streets reveal a quieter layer of the district.

 Laundry hangs from balconies, neighbours exchange greetings outside their homes and the scent of cooking occasionally drifts into the street.
 Small altars or shrines sometimes appear near doorways or inside shopfronts, reflecting traditions that remain part of everyday life.